quarkiverse/quarkiverse/docs/Home.md

 If you do not want to commit to the above guidelnes then you are more than welcome to publish an extension outside of Quarkus or Quarkiverse; and then you can still be listed in the registry - it is just not handled automatically.
 In this case we request you to use your own group ID to clearly identify those artifacts are from a third-party organization.

+# Quarkiverse and Quarkus Platform

+The word Quarkiverse, derived from "Quarkus" and "universe", is carrying the meaning of the universe of Quarkus extensions.
+In other words, it is intended to represent a part of the Quarkus ecosystem.
+However, at the same time, there is also a notion of a Quarkus platform.
+There is a significant difference between the two.

+While the extensions under the Quarkiverse organization are generally independent projects lead by independent development teams, the fundamental promise of a Quarkus platform is any combination of the Quarkus extensions the platform consists of can be used in the same application without causing any conflict for each other.
+Quarkus platform implies coordination, cross testing and dependency version alignment across extensions that constitute the platform which is not generally applicable to the Quarkiverse extensions.
+It is, however, still possible for extensions hosted in the Quarkiverse to join a Quarkus platform assuming they satisfy the purpose and policies defined for that platform.

 # Joining Quarkiverse